Boxing is a contact sport, and contact sports can lead to impact injuries.

-Wearing head gear can reduce the impact stress and shock that could reverberate through your brain.
+Wearing headgear can reduce the impact of stress and shock that could reverberate through your brain.

 Jaw & Facial Injuries

 Punching impact to your jaw can cause jaw, nose or facial fractures.
-Jaw injury resulting in TMJ dysfunction may result with either a fractured, subluxed or dislocated jaw a possibility.
+Jaw injury resulting in TMJ dysfunction may arise with either a fractured, subluxated or dislocated jaw a possibility.